After the Rittenhouse verdict, focus returns to Chrystul Kizer's self-defense case

 Julius Kim, an attorney and former criminal prosecutor in Wisconsin, says invoking affirmative defense essentially flips the burden of proof onto the prosecution.

-Self-defense argument are common with any violent altercation, Kim says, but far less common when it comes to child sex trafficking cases, which often go unnoticed in the first place.
+Self-defense arguments are common with any violent altercation, Kim says, but are far less common when it comes to child sex-trafficking cases, which often go unnoticed in the first place.
 Kizer is a "sympathetic defendant," he says, and her case will ultimately test whether the affirmative defense argument can hold up in a case involving homicide.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.